david-hodgetts/permacriture-poc/backend/README.md

+# permacriture-poc backend

+## notes

+- since strapi v14.15.5 config/server.ts' url prop has a weird behavior in local dev mode.
+To disable this undesired behaviour locally add a LOCAL_MODE key to the *.env* file see *.env.example*

-# 🚀 Getting started with Strapi
+## 🚀 Getting started with Strapi

 Strapi comes with a full featured [Command Line Interface](https://docs.strapi.io/developer-docs/latest/developer-resources/cli/CLI.html) (CLI) which lets you scaffold and manage your project in seconds.